 When a successfully completed course is repeated, the previous enrollment is deducted from the calculation of successfully completed courses; therefore, this will lower your Course Completion Rate.
-Only the last grade received is counted in the cumulative GPA.
+The earned higher grade is counted in the cumulative GPA.
 Per the Federal Student Aid handbook, students may repeat a course as many times as necessary to receive a passing grade and receive federal funding for that course.
 The federal definition of a passing grade is anything above an F.

 Once the student has taken the course and received a grade above failing (anything above an F), the student may repeat the course only one additional time to try to earn a higher grade and receive federal financial aid funds.
 Any subsequent repeats of that course cannot be covered by federal financial aid funds.
 College for Creative Studies does have some required courses that require at least a C grade per College for Creative Studies policy.
 The College policy does not affect federal eligibility, so the student may still only retake this course once after receiving a grade above an F and receive federal funding.